History of mobile phones: Emergence of automated services

 The first fully automated mobile phone system for vehicles was launched in Sweden in 1956.
 Named MTA (Mobiltelefonisystem A), it allowed calls to be made and received in the car using a rotary dial.
 The car phone could also be paged.
 Calls from the car were direct dial, whereas incoming calls required an operator to locate the nearest base station to the car.
 It was developed by Sture Laurén and other engineers at Televerket network operator.
 Ericsson provided the switchboard while Svenska Radioaktiebolaget (SRA) and Marconi provided the telephones and base station equipment.
 MTA phones consisted of vacuum tubes and relays, and weighed 40 kg.
 In 1962, an upgraded version called Mobile System B (MTB) was introduced.
 This was a push-button telephone, and used transistors and DTMF signaling to improve its operational reliability.
 In 1971 the MTD version was launched, opening for several different brands of equipment and gaining commercial success.
 The network remained open until 1983 and still had 600 customers when it closed.

-In 1958 development began on a similar system for motorists in the USSR.
-The "Altay" national civil mobile phone service was based on Soviet MRT-1327 standard.
+In 1958, development began on a similar system for motorists in the USSR named "Altay".
 The main developers of the Altay system were the Voronezh Science Research Institute of Communications (VNIIS) and the State Specialized Project Institute (GSPI).
-In 1963 the service started in Moscow, and by 1970 was deployed in 30 cities across the USSR.
+In 1963, the service started in Moscow, and by 1970, was deployed in 30 cities across the USSR.
 Versions of the Altay system are still in use today as a trunking system in some parts of Russia.

-In 1959 a private telephone company in Brewster, Kansas, USA, the S&T Telephone Company, (still in business today) with the use of Motorola Radio Telephone equipment and a private tower facility, offered to the public mobile telephone services in that local area of NW Kansas.
+In 1959, a private telephone company in Brewster, Kansas, US, the S&T Telephone Company, (still in business today) with the use of Motorola Radio Telephone equipment and a private tower facility, offered to the public mobile telephone services in that local area of NW Kansas.
 This system was a direct dial up service through their local switchboard, and was installed in many private vehicles including grain combines, trucks, and automobiles.
 For some as yet unknown reason, the system, after being placed online and operated for a very brief time period, was shut down.
 The management of the company was immediately changed, and the fully operable system and related equipment was immediately dismantled in early 1960, not to be seen again.

 In 1966, Bulgaria presented the pocket mobile automatic phone RAT-0,5 combined with a base station RATZ-10 (RATC-10) on Interorgtechnika-66 international exhibition.
 One base station, connected to one telephone wire line, could serve up to six customers.

 One of the first successful public commercial mobile phone networks was the ARP network in Finland, launched in 1971.
-Posthumously, ARP is sometimes viewed as a zero generation (0G) cellular network, being slightly above previous proprietary and limited coverage networks.
+ARP is sometimes retrospectively viewed as a zero generation (0G) cellular network, being slightly above previous proprietary and limited coverage networks.